wpitts2299/AI-Club-Hackathon-Student-Health-Project/README.md

 # Hackathon Student Support API

 FastAPI service and CLI for analyzing student-written text for academic stress, mental-health risk, and dominant emotions.
 The project ships with fine-tuned transformer models, a secure student submission flow (with roster validation and HIPAA consent), a therapist review dashboard, and encrypted high-risk alert handling.
 No real credentials, API keys, private student information, encryption keys or sensitive data are committed anywhere in this project.
+Project is not HIPAA Certified.

 ## What’s here